AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/data-views-dev/get-resolved-data-view/resolved-data-view.md

 | Refresh | 2 | Re-resolve the resource values |

 ### DataItem
-An AVEVA Data Hub resource retrieved by the data view query.
+A CONNECT data services resource retrieved by the data view query.

 |Property | Type | Details |
 |--|--|--|